samuel354/Slot-machine/README.md

 # Slot-machine Project

 # Overview
 This project is a Python-based simulation of a slot machine, designed to mimic the mechanics of a real-life slot machine game.
 The aim is to provide a fun and interactive experience for users, while demonstrating my skills in Python programming, including the use of loops, functions, randomization, and user input handling.
-The project can be used as part of my resume to showcase my ability to develop small-scale Python projects.

 # Features
  **User Interaction:** Users can input the amount they wish to bet, spin the reels, and see if they've won based on symbol combinations.